message-manager-discord/bot/PRIVACY_POLICY.md

 ## How to contact us

-If you have a concern about the bot you can contact us a few ways.
+If you have a concern you can contact us a few ways.
 You can:

 - Join the discord [server](https://discord.gg/xFZu29t) and contact me at `Another Cat#3829`